imagej/imagej.github.io/_pages/plugins/snt/analysis.md

 Comparing Reconstructions
 =========================

-The {% include bc content='Utilities|Compare Reconstructions...'%} command will bring up a prompt which gives the user the option to compare two single reconstruction files against multiple metrics, or multiple groups of reconstruction files against a single metric.
+The {% include bc path='Utilities|Compare Reconstructions...'%} command will bring up a prompt which gives the user the option to compare two single reconstruction files against multiple metrics, or multiple groups of reconstruction files against a single metric.

 <figure><img src="/media/Snt-Compare-Reconstructions-Single-Or-Group-Choice.png" width="200" /></figure>